ZeNx98/FireDocs/README.md

 FireDoc is built for people who want a dedicated space for reading without the clutter of a web browser.
 It’s lightweight, privacy-focused, and stays out of your way.

 #### **Better than a Browser (PDF.js Improvements):**
-- **Lightweight** — Uses Tauri to provide a native app feel with a fraction of the memory usage of a full browser
+- **Lightweight** : Uses Tauri to provide a native app feel with a fraction of the memory usage of a full browser
-- **Native Experience** — No browser tabs, address bars, or distractions.
+- **Native Experience** : No browser tabs, address bars, or distractions.
-- **Modern UI** — Optimized for focus, updated UI and styles.
+- **Modern UI** : Optimized for focus, updated UI and styles.
-- **De-Cluttered Interface** — Removed "trash" features and unneeded buttons from the standard PDF.js for more comfortable reading experience.
+- **De-Cluttered Interface** : Removed "trash" features and unneeded buttons from the standard PDF.js for more comfortable reading experience.
-- **Smarter Zoom & Rendering** — Improved zoom logic and more stable page rendering for crisp text at any scale.
+- **Smarter Zoom & Rendering** : Improved zoom logic and more stable page rendering.
-- **Better Annotations** — A refined highlighting and drawing experience, including smarter tool selection and restricted ink selection to prevent accidental edits.
+- **Better Annotations** : A refined highlighting and drawing experience, including smarter tool selection and restricted ink selection to prevent accidental edits.
-- **Persistent Recents** — Standard PDF.js doesn't remember your files.
+- **Persistent Recents** : Standard PDF.js doesn't remember your files.
 FireDoc keeps your last 6 documents ready on the homepage.
-- **Native File Handling** — Proper "Save As" dialogs and blazing-fast file opening via Rust.
+- **Native File Handling** : Proper "Save As" dialogs and blazing-fast file opening via Rust.

 ---